The

 A refresh

-This new wordmark hints at the art of construction, a mark being steadily defined and built one segment at a time.
-There exists a firm foundation, but the missing elements hint at something greater – the unknown.
+This new wordmark hints at the process of construction – a mark being steadily defined and built one segment at a time.
+The missing elements hint at the desire for knowledge of the future, and the answers it can reveal.

 It speaks to the future, one that Nike will continue to define through industry-leading innovation and sustainable product creation.